DavidHarrison/aeries-api/README.md

 ## Wishlist
 - generalized parsing
 	- give the parser a model (like a regex statement) with defined variable names
+        - Things already exist for this (e.g. Scrapely)
 	- parser outputs dictionary with variable names from model